 Internal Combustion Engine

-The internal combustion engine is the heart and soul of the vehicle.
-The basic principle is that it uses the heat produced from the combustion of a fuel source to put force on some component of the motor and move it.
+The internal combustion engine (ICE) is the heart and soul of the vehicle.
+The basic principle is that it uses the heat produced from the combustion of a fuel source to put force on some component of the engine and move it.
 When the fuel burns, it creates heat and gases that put pressure on the piston, turbine, blades, or rotor to move these parts over a distance.
 The process converts chemical energy contained in the fuel into useful work and makes the vehicle go.
 This is the basic principle, but let’s get into it a bit deeper.

 What Creates Engine Power?